telerik/blazor-docs/knowledge-base/grid-datasourcerequest-on-server.md

 How to send the Grid state to the server and retrieve data?
 How to use Telerik `DataSourceRequest` and `DataSourceResult` on the server?

+How to call the server and recieve only the desired information for paging, sorting, filtering?

+How to optimize the amount of loaded data?

 ## Solution